mizdra/bfcache-and-page-transitions-during-fetching-test/README.md

   - If you go back to the previous page, the page will resume after the fetch is complete or from the state where the fetch is in progress.
   - No error screen will be displayed.
 - Firefox
   - If you go back to the previous page, the page will reload.
-For some reason, the b/f cache is not used.
+The b/f cache is not used.
   - No error screen will be displayed.
 - Safari
   - The fetch is aborted by the page transitions, and the `TypeError` is thrown.